LearnAlign: Data Selection for LLM Reinforcement Learning with Improved Gradient Alignment: Method

-This quantity measures the first-order effect of updating the model with data \(\sample_i\) on the loss of data \(\sample_j\), capturing the similarity in their training dynamics. \end{definition}

-\paragraph{The gradients for each data point reflect the average gradients of all tokens within that data.
-Previous studies have observed that the gradient norm is inversely correlated with data length~\cite{liu2025understanding,xia2024less}.
+This quantity measures the first-order effect of updating the model with data \(\sample_i\) on the loss of data \(\sample_j\), capturing the similarity in their training dynamics. \end{definition} The gradients for each data point reflect the average gradients of all tokens within that data.
+Previous studies have observed that the gradient norm is inversely correlated with response length~\citep{liu2025understanding,xia2024less}.
 Using only the inner product of gradients between two data points may bias the data selector toward shorter sequences.
-To address this issue, some works \citep{wang2020optimizing,xia2024less} employ the cosine similarity instead, but they still suffer from performance degradation when selecting data for post-training LLMs.}
+To address this issue, some works \citep{wang2020optimizing,xia2024less} employ the cosine similarity instead, but they still suffer from performance degradation when selecting data for post-training LLMs.